One Word: Trashosaurus

 Their loss… For we, the third smallest state in the union, have both.
 A Trash Museum in Hartford (CTMQ Visit here, almost 100 museums ago) and a Garbage Museum in Stratford.
 Now now… their locations do not reflect upon the cities.
 Both are run by the Connecticut Resources Recovery Authority (CRRA) and both are pretty similar.

 Both are also very near an Interstate on industrial dead-end looking streets.
 You will not “accidentally” find yourself in one – you must seek them out.
 And you should (or at least one of them because really, who else needs to go to both other than me?)
 Unfortunately, we came perilously close to having only the Trash Museum in mid-2009…

 I had followed the countdown clock for the museum and decided we better get down there if it was going to disappear.
 We beat the “end” by a few days.
-Of course, the end never came and through donations and the institution of a very modest admission fee, the Garbage Museum is still open today (July 2010) albeit with reduced hours.
-(Note: This place is really very popular, so that’s not the issue.)
+However, the end never came and through donations and the institution of a very modest admission fee, the Garbage Museum is still open today (July 2010) albeit with reduced hours.

 Trash-o-saurus, a 24-foot-long dinosaur made from a ton of trash — which is how much trash an average person throws away in a year.
 Wouldn’t it be cool if we all built Trash-o-sauri in our yards instead of throwing away junk?
 I think so.

 The Garbage Museum in Stratford and the Trash Museum in Hartford have provided award-winning environmental education, recycling and sustainability programs to over 500,000 people from Connecticut and worldwide since 1993.
 Both museums are attached to regional recycling centers where visitors get an up-close look at the sorting and processing of recyclables.
 Student programs align with state science and social studies standards.
 Museum exhibits focus on proper waste management practices with hands-on activities and displays.